 - 68 percent of marketers have a hard time getting real-time views of their customers.

-- 83 percent of marketers say that creating personalized content represents their biggest functional challenge.
+- 63 percent of marketers say delivering personalized customer experiences is their biggest operational challenge.

 There are two key takeaways here.
 The first is that personalization may be a determining factor in the bottom-line success of marketing and sales teams.
 The second is that, despite its importance, it’s also an area where many marketers are struggling.
-From the convergence of these two findings, we can conclude that uncovering newer, better ways to personalize messaging should be a pressing concern for today’s forward-thinking leaders.
+From the convergence of these two findings, we can conclude that uncovering newer, better ways to personalize messaging around account based marketing personas should be a pressing concern for today’s forward-thinking leaders.

 When Personas are Persona Non-Grata

 The data is unequivocal: Personalization is closely tied to revenue impact.
 At the same time, ill-conceived personas in place can do just as much harm as no personas as all.
 Whatever the root cause—bad data, outdated intelligence, inadequate insights into prospects’ org charts or operating models, you name it—marketing efforts built from nebulous personas are the shortest path to ineffective outreach.
 After all, how can you expect to hit your target if you’re aiming in the wrong direction from the outset?